ChrisChinchilla/Chip-Shop/README.md

 This document will evolve as tasks are added the contributors can contribute to.

+**There have been some major changes to the game based on play testing, please feel free to create / amend cards as noted below, but some card elements may no longer be used.
+These instructions will be updated shortly.**

 ## Adding and editing cards
 We welcome card additions and corrections and all will be considered.
 There are several steps a card will go through once you suggest an addition / modification, these are:

 - Legally clearing any trademarks
 - Editing flavour and card text
 - Checking image supplied is printable